tintupaulmathew/MyJavaCodes/README.md

      output:"aabbbbbcccd"
 4) to print butterfly pattern

-5) to print the number pattern
+5) to print a number pattern

+6) to print look and say pattern